 The School of STEM Graduate Office is home to the staff and advisors that are here to assist students during their time at UW Bothell.
 Students are encouraged to connect with the advisor once a quarter to check their progress toward degree completion.

-To keep up with what is happening, students are encouraged to view the School of STEM News, read Grad News, and like the Engineering & Mathematics Facebook page.
+To keep up with what is happening, check out the School of STEM News and like the Engineering & Mathematics Facebook page and our School of STEM Graduate Programs Facebook page.

 Policies and Procedures